elastic/integrations/docs/developer_workflow_design_build_test_integration.md

 The `elastic-package` tool supports multiple types of tests - pipeline, system, assets.
 Follow up on the specific topic using the tool's [documentation](https://github.com/elastic/elastic-package/tree/master/docs/howto).

-### Remember to bump up the version

-When the PR is merged, the CI will kick off a build job for the master branch, which can release your integration to the package-storage.
-It means that it will open a PR to the [Package Storage/snapshot](https://github.com/elastic/package-storage/tree/snapshot/packages) with the built integration if only the package version doesn't already exist in the storage (hasn't been released yet).

-When you are ready for your changes in the integration to be released, remember to bump up the package version.
-It is up to you, as the package developer, to decide how many changes you want to release in a single version.
-For example, you could implement a change in a PR and bump up the package version in the same PR.
-Or you could implement several changes across multiple PRs and then bump up the package version in the last of these PRs or in a separate follow up PR.

 ### Open a PR

 If you think that you've finished works on your integration, you've verified that it collects data, wrote some tests,